FDSN/StationXML/docs/level-response.rst

       :widths: auto

-      **name**, :ref:`string<type-glossary>`, no, "A name given to this filter.", "" **resourceId**, :ref:`string<type-glossary>`, no, "An identifier that serves to uniquely identify this resource.
+      **name**, :ref:`string<type-glossary>`, no, "A name given to this filter.", "" **resourceId**, :ref:`string<type-glossary>`, no, "A resource identifier that serves to unique identify this filter or response.
 This identifier can be interpreted differently depending on the datacenter/software that generated the document.
 Also, we recommend using a prefix, e.g., GENERATOR:Meaningful ID.
 It should be expected that equipment with the same ID should indicate the same information/be derived from the same base instruments.", ""

 :raw-latex:`\noindent\rule{\textwidth}{1pt}`